gddalton2003/gddalton2003/README.md

 Hi 👋 My name is George Dalton
 ==============================

-- 👀 I’m interested in bioinformatics, scientific discovery, and data science.
+- 🔬💊💉🥼🧪🧫 I am a PhD research scientist with training in pharmacology
+- 👀🧬💻📊💡🔎 I utilize bioinformatics and data analytics tools to drive scientific discovery
-- 🌱 I’m currently enhancing my professional skillset by learning data science applications used in R programming.
+- 🌱 I’m currently enhancing my professional skillset by learning data science applications used in R and Python programming
-- 💞️ I’m always interested in working on projects that can have a positive impact on the world.
+- 💞️🌎 I’m always interested in working on scientific projects that can have a positive impact on the world
-- 📫 I can be contacted at gddalton2003@gmail.com
+- 📩 I can be contacted at gddalton2003@gmail.com
-- 😄 Pronouns: he/him
+- ♂️ Pronouns: he/him
-- ⚡ Fun fact: I used to be a scratch golfer.
+- ⛳️🏌🏼 Fun fact: I used to be a scratch golfer
+- 🧠 My favorite word is "learn"

 ### Skills